Kei-K23/Kei-K23/README.md

 # Hi There, I'm Arkar Min (Kei) <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 I'm a **Software Developer** who primarily focuses on **Backend Development and Server-side**.
-I am deeply interested in **System Architecture**, **Databases** and **Low level system**.
+I am deeply interested in **System Architecture**, **Databases** and **Artificial Intelligence**.
 I have strong working experiences in various domains including e-commerces, streamings, educational and much more.
 In my free time, I do open-source contributions and reading books that related to software development.
-Currently, I'm learning **Cloud Computing**.
+Currently, I'm learning **Cloud Computing** and **AI/ML**.
 Apart from Software development and Programming, I like weight lifting 🏋️ and cooking 🍳.

 ## 🚀 Tech Stack